Cocaine is a powerful stimulant that transiently accelerates your levels of alertness, attention, and physical energy.

 It sends high levels of dopamine into the parts of the brain that control pleasure and a build-up can cause intense feelings of energy and alertness called a high.

-Here are five side effects of cocaine on the skin.
+Here are 5 Side Effects of Cocaine on the Skin.

 1. Acute Multifocal Necrosis – Pathologic Death Of The Skin Cells

 Skin necrosis occurs in individuals who have characteristic skin lesions due to a history of cocaine abuse.

 The usually multiple skin lesions are characterized by purple or brownish-red spots on the skin caused by the movement of the white blood cells from the capillaries and into the tissues that surround them.

 They have irregular edges which are surrounded by redness and can appear anywhere on the skin, including the face and ears.

 This is a medical condition in which there are dead cells in the organ due to lack of oxygen and prolonged interruption of blood supply.